manavpatel571/rag/README.md

 **Image Descriptions Not Working:**
 - Verify your HuggingFace API key is valid
 - Check if you have API credits/quota remaining

+**Chat Responses Error:**
+- Verify your HuggingFace API key is correct
+- Check HuggingFace API quota limits
+- Ensure you have access to Qwen models on HuggingFace

 ## License